EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Background

 At the same time, satellites face brief downlink windows and constrained communication bandwidth \cite{so2022fedspace}.
 Thus, these aforementioned onboard ML-based pipelines prioritize high-utility images, those showing disasters, flooding, or anomalous land use—while deprioritizing or discarding less informative data.
 Each image is typically processed by multiple models targeting distinct attributes to build a comprehensive understanding of the scene.
 Because satellite images are large and high-resolution, they are tiled before inference to avoid downsampling artifacts~\cite{orbitaledge}.
 Modern systems further leverage contextual cues such as power availability, cloud cover, and location metadata to decide when to run full inference, skip processing, or use lightweight approximations (e.g., downsampled inputs)~\cite{kodan, serval}.

-\paragraph{Multi-Task Models for Onboard Inference.} Most existing OEC systems perform single-task inference per image which simplifies deployment but underutilizes the rich information in satellite imagery.
+\paragraph{Multi-Task Models for Onboard Inference.} Most existing OEC systems perform single-task inference per image, running isolated pipelines to identify a specific feature such as cloud cover or vessels~\cite{orbitaledge, serval, kodan}.
+While this simplifies deployment, it underutilizes the rich information in satellite imagery.
 In reality, each image can serve multiple downstream tasks, and joint processing can improve both efficiency and utility.
-Multi-task learning addresses this by sharing feature extraction across tasks,
+Multi-task learning addresses this by sharing feature extraction across tasks, reducing memory overhead, and supporting multiple mission goals without deploying multiple large models~\cite{caruana1997}.
+These models use a shared backbone to extract latent features, followed by lightweight task-specific heads that leverage general-purpose representations~\cite{yu2024}.
+For example, \citet{daroya2024} successfully demonstrated this in remote sensing by replacing five separate single-task models with a unified multi-task network to simultaneously generate masks for water, clouds, and shadows, significantly reducing computation time.